prudhvir3ddy/DSA-notes/README.md

     - When you traverse a binary search tree using in-order you should see elements are sorted
   - Post order ( Left right root)
   - Pre-order ( root left right )
+- Print path from root to any node
+- Least common ancestor

 ### Binary search tree